Anasss/100-days-of-code/log.md

 **Thoughts:**
 Hard dynamic programming problem, I couldn't code a working solution even with some hints from a very cool interviewer!

+### Day 12: June 21, 2020

+**Today's Progress**:
+* - [] LeetCode!
+CG Instead

+**Thoughts:**
+CG session!
+A shortes path related and a DP problem!
+I couldn't complete the docker training, I'll need to do it before Friday, since the LI license is going to expire!